cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/use-cases/five-junk-admin-quarantine.md

 ---

-# Use case 5: Deliver emails to the user junk email folder and administrative quarantine
+# Use case 5: Deliver emails to the user's junk email folder and administrative quarantine

 In this tutorial you will learn to deliver `Suspicious` and `Bulk` messages to the user’s junk email folder, and `Malicious`, `Spam`, and `Spoof` messages to the Administrative Quarantine (requires administrator release).